YanjieHe/YanjieHe.github.io/index.md

 <br>

 Here are some of my projects.
 If you are interested in them, you may click the figures.
+For more projects, you may check the <a href="https://yanjiehe.github.io/pages/projects.html">Projects</a> section.

 <table class="wide">
 <tr>